bsgriggs/mendix-usa-map/README.md

   **4)** Set an On Click action for what you want to happen when a user clicks on a single State.
   **5)** In the Heat Map tab, set Use Heat Map to "Yes".
 Select the HeatPercent on your non-persistent entity.
 Set Show Gradient to "Yes", so you can see the range of colors even if you don't have all the data.
   **6)** Run the project and view the graph.
 Then, make adjustments to the Width, Height, and Heat Map Colors (Check the **Configuration** section to see how the colors are calculated) as you see fit.
 Be sure to update the Default State Color in the general tab by replacing **x** with H Range + H Offset.

+### Selection
+  **1)** In the General tab, Set Width and Height to 100%.
+  **2)** In the Data Source tab, create a microflow that creates a list of non-persistent objects with the State Abbreviation, State Color, and any other data you want to use when the user clicks on that particular State.
+  **3)** Set State Abbreviation and State Color as the respective attributes of your non-persistent entity.
+  **4)** Set an On Click action for what you want to happen when a user clicks on a single State.
+  **5)** Run the project and view the graph.
+Then, make adjustments to the Width and Height as you see fit.

 # Demo project
 https://usheatmap-sandbox.mxapps.io/